kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## Contract Artifacts Can Be Versioned Independently
+## Contract Artifacts Can Be Versioned Independently { #versioned-contract-artifacts }

 In a mature platform, the OpenAPI contract can be published as a versioned artifact: